+You can’t write a Rock Island Armory FS 10mm Review without mentioning its wonderful design.
 Rock Island applies a very strong and good looking parkerized matte coating.
 Most parkerized coatings come off as grey in my experience and often feel rough.
-However, the Rock Ultra’s finish is very smooth and gives the gun more of a black than grey look.
+However, the Rock Ultra’s finish feels very smooth and gives the gun more of a black than grey look.
 The gun’s G10 grips, skeletonized trigger, and hammer, as well as the extended beavertail, give the gun a beautiful look overall.
-It looks like a professional grade gun.
+It looks like a professional-grade gun.

-As always I have strong feelings on the way a company places their logo on the gun, and to me, Rock Island does it the very best.
-They place a simple RTock Island Armory Logo roughly the size of a nickel on the very back of the gun, just in front of the hammer, on one side of the gun.
-Brilliantly done Rock Island.
+As always, I have strong feelings on the way a company places its logo on the gun, and to me, Rock Island does it the very best.
+They place a simple Rock Island Armory Logo, roughly the size of a nickel, on the very back of the gun, just in front of the hammer.
+Brilliantly done, Rock Island.

-Fit wise the slide to frame fit is nice and not too tight, or too loose.
+Fit wise, the slide-to-frame fit is nice and not too tight or too loose.
 It doesn’t wiggle when you shake the gun, and it doesn’t feel like peeling a potato when you rack it.
-The slide glides rearward and feels excellent ultimately.
+The slide glides rearward and feels excellent.
 The safety clicks into place easily, and the grip safety depresses without any unnecessary force being applied.
 Overall this gun feels and looks like its well.
-How well with it withstand 10mm is the real test.
+The real test: how well does it withstand the 10mm?

 The 1911 design has always been an ergonomic powerhouse, and plenty of successful guns have taken their cues from the legendary design.
 The biggest difference with this gun is the grip size.
 It’s big, and if you have small hands, I recommend trying out before buying.
 This is one of the few guns that makes my hands feel full, and I’m a big guy.
 The size isn’t an issue for me, but maybe for you.

-Other than that the ergonomics are spot on in many ways.
-The G=-10 grips are comfortable and as grippy as they need to be.
-The safety is easy to reach with the thumb on either hand, and the beavertail provides some leverage and comfort over the big gun.
-Oddly enough of the only features that isn’t custom is the magazine release.
+Other than that, the ergonomics are spot on in many ways.
+The G-10 grips are comfortable and as grippy as they need to be.
+You can reach the safety with the thumb on either hand, and the beavertail provides some leverage and comfort over the big gun.
+The only non-custom feature is the magazine release.
 It’s a standard 1911 release.
 It works, but due to the grip size, I have to shift my hand to reach and work it.
 The slide lock is also standard but textured for a comfortable grip to engage or disengage the gun.

 The gun only has rear slide serrations, something I again find odd on such a decked out gun.
 Although rear serrations are all I use and it gives the gun a cleaner overall look.
 The rear sight is very easy to adjust and locks down well.
 LPA sights are fantastic, and this is the third gun I’ve owned that sports them.